grnet/agkyra/docs/design/algorithm.rst

     heartbeat: blocks probe while syncing, but candidates are kept for later blocks new sync action while syncing
+      records for each object the thread that runs its sync (which can be checked if it is alive)

     probe_file:
-      if recent heartbeat for object found:
+      if alive heartbeat for object found:
         abort (object is being synced)

       if archive serial != sync serial: